 In 1947, Bartik became part of a group that converted ENIAC into a stored-program computer, a major milestone that improved its efficiency and usefulness.
 She also made contributions to the early BINAC and UNIVAC 1 computers.

 Bartik, who was recognized late in life, became a strong advocate for increased participation by women in science and technology.
-She passed away in 2011.
+She passed away on March 23, 2011.